GBouffard/rock-paper-scissors/README.md

 - The whole CSS and Flexbox integration can be improved.
 - sass or less compiling could also be added.
 - Component state is fine as a MVP, but an application architecture such as Flux or Redux would be a great addition.
-- Due to time constraints, views are only for desktop clients at this point; responsive design still needs to be done.
+- Accessibility could be improved.
 - The project is still open and I will keep improving it as I find the time to.
 Suggestions are more than welcome.